plone/documentation/manage/deploying/performance/ramcache.rst

 The RAM cache is used e.g. as a rendered template cache backend.

-You can add ``MemcachedManager`` to your Zope setup, and replace the RamCache instance in the ZMI with a new instance of ``MemcachedManager`` (keep the id the same).
+You can add ``MemcachedManager`` to your Zope setup, and replace the RamCache instance in the Management Interface with a new instance of ``MemcachedManager`` (keep the id the same).

 * https://pypi.python.org/pypi/Products.MemcachedManager